jonlpersson/ed-latimore/site/_posts/2022-06-01-how-to-deal-with-annoying-parents.md

 ## Create some separation

 Parents are more involved in their children’s lives than they were 20 years ago.
-Studies show that over-involved parents, even when well-meaning, harm children’s ability to self-regulate emotions and function independently.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> That being said, even when your parents are loving and well-meaning, they can still be causing harm in your life.
+Studies show that over-involved parents, even when well-meaning, harm children’s ability to self-regulate emotions and function independently.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> That being said, even when your parents are loving and well-meaning, they can still be causing harm in your life.
 During these times setting boundaries is necessary for your mental health and overall well-being.
 However, cutting off your parents is easier said than done.
 The emotional toll of not speaking to them may be a lot harder than simply enduring a few short conversations.

 So if you live with your parents and you’re an adult, move out.
 If you’re still in high school, add on a few after-school activities or get a job.
 These will help build character and confidence but give you a break from your parents’ annoying behaviors.